• Home

 It is important to remember that numerous factors affect your conversions.
 This is true whether you want to find the cost per sale, cost per person watching a video, cost per website view, or something else.
 For example, previous interactions with your brand can play a role.
 Typically, conversions are more likely if someone already recognizes your brand.

 To overcome the influence of other factors in your computation, you should always opt for averages.
-How to calculate conversion cost Ideally, you want to use figures from a wider period of time.
+How to assess conversion cost Ideally, you want to use figures from a wider period of time.
 This will allow those additional factors to even out over time.

 Of course, that is not always possible, such as in the case of shorter advertising campaigns.
 Even so, you should always work with as much data as you can feasibly use.